-Abstract of judgment in Texas.
-A certified, one-page summary of a money judgment recorded with the county clerk immediately becomes a judgment lien on all non-exempt real property the debtor owns—or later buys—in that county.
-The lien lasts ten years but may be renewed before it expires.
+In Texas, a certified one-page abstract of judgment recorded with the county clerk immediately becomes a judgment lien on all non-exempt real property you own—or later buy—in that county.
+The lien usually lasts ten years and can often be renewed before it expires.

 Introduction